apache/samza/docs/startup/preview/index.md

 The merge transform preserves the order of each MessageStream, so if message `m1` appears before `m2` in any provided stream, then, `m1` also appears before `m2` in the merged stream.

-Alternatively, you also can use the `MessageStream#mergeAll` static method to merge MessageStreams without operating on an initial stream.
+As an alternative to the `merge` instance method, you also can use the [MessageStream#mergeAll](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html#mergeAll-java.util.Collection-) static method to merge MessageStreams without operating on an initial stream.

 ### SendTo
 Sends all messages from this MessageStream to the provided OutputStream.
 You can specify the key and the value to be used for the outgoing message.